-Trump began his campaign by claiming that the U.S. was being overrun by illegal immigrants who committed crimes, and by promising to build a huge wall on America’s southern border to keep them out.
-Trump mustered strong support among Republicans by his opposition to the Affordable Care Act (Obamacare), which he promised to repeal.
+Trump began his campaign by claiming that the U.S. was being overrun by illegal immigrants who committed crimes and by promising to build a huge wall on America’s southern border to keep them out.
+Trump mustered support among Republicans by his opposition to the Affordable Care Act (Obamacare), which he promised to repeal.

 He questioned U.S. trade policies, said that America’s allies needed to contribute more to their own defense, opposed governmental regulations (particularly environmental) that he thought were interfering with economic growth, and was far friendlier to Russian leader Vladimir Putin and other foreign strongmen than his predecessor was.

-Trump, who had never before held elective office, was arguably aided by the perception that he offered an alternative to politics as it was (Clinton had been both a U.S. senator and secretary of state) and by leaks from the Democratic National Campaign quarters.
+Trump, who had never before held elective office, was arguably aided by the perception that he offered an alternative to politics as it was (Clinton had been both a U.S. senator and secretary of state) and by leaks from the Democratic National Campaign headquarters.

 Trump attacked establishment news media

 He frequently called members of the media dishonest and singled them out for ridicule at his rallies.
-At one point calling the press “the enemy of the people,” Trump often bypassed the media through internet tweets, many of which appeared outrageous but nonetheless captured public attention.
+He called the press “the enemy of the people” and often bypassed the media by refusing to be interviewed.
+He instead preferred to reach his followers directly through tweets, many of which were outrageous but nonetheless captured public attention and news media coverage.

 Trump promised to "open up" libel laws

-Wolff and his publisher, undoubtedly thankful for the additional publicity, instead expedited publication of the book, which became an instant best seller.
-The Authors Guild issued a statement saying that “It is one thing for a private citizen to use libel laws to quash speech.
+Wolff and his publisher, undoubtedly thankful for the additional publicity, instead expedited publication of the book, which became a bestseller.
+The Authors Guild issued a statement saying that “[i]t is one thing for a private citizen to use libel laws to quash speech.
 It is unheard of for a sitting President to do so."

 In International Refugee Assistance Project v.
 Trump (2017), the 4th U.S. Circuit Court of Appeals ruled that the law improperly discriminated on the basis of religion, largely using Trump’s own campaign statements and tweets as evidence of what the Court considered to be the order’s discriminatory purpose.
 In Trump v.
-Hawaii, 585 U.S. ____ (2018), however, the U.S. Supreme Court upheld the President’s broad authority to impose restrictions on immigrants from foreign countries, when he thought they posed special security dangers.
+Hawaii, 585 U.S. ____ (2018), however, the U.S. Supreme Court upheld the President’s broad authority to impose restrictions on immigrants from foreign countries when he thought they posed special security dangers.